DDorj/test/BRANDING_REFERENCE.md

-# ✅ Ayanga Store Branding - Complete Reference
+# ✅ Tech Store Branding - Complete Reference

 ## Status: ALL BRANDING CORRECT ✅

-The entire project is properly branded as **"Ayanga Store"** throughout all files and components.
+The entire project is properly branded as **"Tech Store"** throughout all files and components.

 ---